 Hyeran originally joined LACBC's staff in Fall 2015 and now serves as the Development Coordinator helping to manage LACBC's fundraising, business relations, and events needs.
 Prior to joining the LACBC staff, she had been an LACBC Policy & Planning intern and also served as the Advocacy Chair for the Bike Coalition at UCLA, a local chapter of LACBC.
 Hyeran earned a Master's degree in Urban and Regional Planning from UCLA in 2014, with a specialization in active transportation planning and policy.
 She is interested in presenting data and information better by using graphics and visual communication tools.
 Hyeran was born in Gwangju, South Korea, and has previously lived in Osaka, Japan, where her love affair with two wheels began.
 She has never driven a car and has no plan to do so.

 Lyndsey joined LACBC as Policy and Outreach Coordinator in November of 2016.
 While completing her Master’s in Public Health at USC, she had the opportunity to work at the Southern California Association of Governments (SCAG) through the Randall Lewis Health Policy Fellowship.
 At SCAG, she developed their first Public Health Appendix for the 2016 Regional Transportation Plan/Sustainable Communities Strategy.
 Through this work she became passionate about the intersection of transportation, land use, and public health.
-In undergrad, she studied Spanish at UCLA and spent a semester abroad in Chile.
+As an undergrad, she studied Spanish at UCLA and spent a semester abroad in Chile.
 She loves being outside, riding her bike to the beach, and whispering sweet nothings to her dog, Frankie.

 Lac joined the LACBC staff as the Bike Valet Coordinator in April 2014 after years of volunteering.
 He enjoys riding bikes and eating good snacks.